tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器引擎/操作指南/查看监控_intl_en.md

 </tr>
 <tr>
 <td>Desired Instances (Count)</td>
-<td>Target number of active instances that can be sustained by the server fleet</td>
+<td>Target number of active instances that can be maintained by the server fleet</td>
 </tr>
 <tr>
 <td>Healthy Server Processes (Count)</td>